 The Valuation Office Agency may alter the valuation if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

-Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website at https://www.gov.uk/guidance/check-and-challenge-your-business-rates-valuation-step-by-step.
+Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website: www.gov.uk/guidance/how-to-check-your-rateable-value-is-correct.

 Revaluations